Parkinson's

 Speech + Voice

-of people with Parkinson's disease (PD) experience a speech and voice disorder at some point in the course of the disease.
+Approximately 89% of people with Parkinson’s disease (PD) experience some form of speech/voice disorder during the course of the disease.

 Our Clinic